feelpp/feelpp/QuickReference/spaces.md

        Lagrange<1,Scalar>>> P2P1P1;
 ```

-The most important feature in \c FunctionSpace is that it embeds the
+The most important feature in `FunctionSpace`  is that it embeds the
 definition of element which allows for the strict definition of an \c
-Element of a \c FunctionSpace and thus ensures the correctness of the
+Element of a `FunctionSpace`  and thus ensures the correctness of the
 code.
 An element has its representation as a vector --- also in the
 case of product of multiple spaces. --- The vector representation is
 parametrized by one of the linear algebra backends.
 Other supported